 1. Jurisdiction of courts to hear habeas corpus applications

 In Peiroo, supra, the Ontario Court of Appeal established that superior courts should decline to exercise habeas corpus jurisdiction where the legislature has put in place a complete, comprehensive and expert procedure for review of an administrative decision that is at least as broad as that available by way of habeas corpus and no less advantageous.
 In that case, the court found the administrative review scheme established by the then Immigration Act, R.S.C.
 1985, c.
 I-2, to be such a scheme.
-The Peiroo exception to the exercise of habeas corpus jurisdiction has been affirmed by the Supreme Court, in May, supra and Khela, supra.
+The Peiroo exception to the exercise of habeas corpus jurisdiction had been affirmed by the Supreme Court, in May, supra and Khela, supra.
 But in Chhina supra, the Supreme Court narrowed the Peiroo exception.
 The Court held that provincial Superior Courts, in determining whether to assume jurisdiction over a federal immigration detention matter, must consider the specific grounds on which the habeas corpus application is based.
 If the IRPA scheme is not as broad and as advantageous as habeas corpus with respect to those specific grounds – such as with respect to the conditions of detention, or the length and uncertain duration of the detention – it is appropriate for the Superior Courts to assume jurisdiction.
 When granting habeas corpus in this context, the provincial Superior Court may impose appropriate conditions of release to protect public safety and respect for the law (Ogiamien v.
 Ontario (Community Safety and Correctional Services), 2017 ONCA 839, at paragraphs 47-61).
 Courts should not combine the hearing of both a habeas corpus application and a Charter damages application (Brown v.
 Canada (Public Safety), 2018 ONCA 14, at paragraphs 49-56, leave to appeal to S.C.C. denied).

 2. Availability of habeas corpus

-While paragraph 10(c) was not invoked in Gamble, supra, in its discussion of the availability of habeas corpus as a remedy under subsection 24(1), a majority of the Supreme Court expressed the view that, where habeas corpus is sought as a Charter remedy, distinctions existing in the relevant common law that have become uncertain, technical, artificial or non-purposive should be rejected.
+While section 10(c) was not invoked in Gamble, supra, in its discussion of the availability of habeas corpus as a remedy under section 24(1), a majority of the Supreme Court expressed the view that, where habeas corpus is sought as a Charter remedy, distinctions existing in the relevant common law that have become uncertain, technical, artificial or non-purposive should be rejected.
 The writ of habeas corpus should be flexibly and generously adapted so that it can continue to protect liberty interests now constitutionally protected under the Charter (see also Idziak, supra).
 This purposive and generous approach is reflected, for example, in the Court’s recognition that an individual can invoke habeas corpus as a means of challenging increased or secondary detention even where success would not result in the release of the prisoner from a lawful primary detention (Miller, supra; Cardinal v.
 Director of Kent Institution, 2 S.C.R.
 643; Morin v.
 Shu Review Committee, 2 SCR 662; May, supra; Khela, supra).
 Similarly, a person does not have to be in physical custody; habeas corpus can be invoked to challenge other deprivations of liberty such as house arrest: Wang v.
 Canada (Minister of Public Safety and Emergency Preparedness), 2018, ONCA 798.

 Detained persons can use habeas corpus as an avenue to seek bail if they do not otherwise have a statutory right to do so (Khadr v.
 Bowden Institution, 2015 ABQB 261, referring to the pre-Charter decision of R. v.
 Hicks (1981), 129 DLR (3d) 146 (ABCA).

-In Charkaoui I, supra, the Supreme Court concluded, without explicit analysis, that the breach of section 9 and paragraph 10(c) was not saved by section 1.
-This would appear to indicate that section 1 is available as a potential defence to infringements of paragraph 10(c).
+In Charkaoui I, supra, the Supreme Court concluded, without explicit analysis, that the breach of section 9 and section 10(c) was not saved by section 1.
+This would appear to indicate that section 1 is available as a potential defence to infringements of section 10(c).

 - Date modified: